High order paracontrolled calculus: A toolkit for paracontrolled calculus

-\begin{Dem} To get a clear idea of the mechanics at play, we prove here a simpler statement and refer the reader to Appendix \ref{Subsectionapp2} for the full proof.
-Assume for simplicity that $\beta$ is positive.
-We work in the time-independent setting of the flat torus and prove that the formula
+\begin{Dem} To get a clear idea of the mechanics at play, we only prove here the analogue statement of the time-independent setting of the flat torus.
+That means that we aim to prove that the formula